This page is broken. The article can be found here: http://www.cpnhelp.org/chlamydia_pneumoniae_in_0

 Introduction

-Chronic Fatigue Syndrome (CFS), also called Chronic Fatigue Immunodeficiency Disorder (CFIDSi), or called Myalgic Encephalomyelitisi (ME) in Great Britain.
+Chronic Fatigue Syndrome (CFS), also called Chronic Fatigue Immunodeficiency Disorder (CFIDS), or called Myalgic Encephalomyelitis (ME) in Great Britain.
 CFS affects 1 million Americans, with "tens of millions" more who have a fatigue condition that doesn't meet the strict criteria for Chronic Fatigue Syndrome.[2]
-According to the Center for Disease Control (CDC), which considers CFS an accepted medical condition,[3] there is no officially known cause or cure for CFS or for the related, and often co-occurring, condition of Fibromyalgia Syndrome (FMSi).[4]
+According to the Center for Disease Control (CDC), which considers CFS an accepted medical condition,[3] there is no officially known cause or cure for CFS or for the related, and often co-occurring, condition of Fibromyalgia Syndrome (FMS).[4]

 Despite the CDC's affirmation, the syndrome and its diagnosis is still considered controversial even in this day and age.
 Some doctors continue to insist that Chronic Fatigue Syndrome is not a "real" disease entity.
 It may be rather a surprise to it's sufferers when, naively seeking medical assistance, they find that their doctor doesn't believe that their symptoms are from a "real disease" or merits medical treatment.
 That there is no known "test" for Chronic Fatigue Syndrome that can conclusively demonstrate its existence is one of the difficulties here.